Before he was a Peterborough Councillor, Andy Coles was an undercover officer in a secret Metropolitan Police unit that spied on political activists.

 Isn’t he prohibited from speaking about it?

 No. Several other former officers have spoken out on TV and in newspapers, even whilst under investigation by police and their satellite bodies.
-Andy Coles’ silence is entirely his own choice.
+Andy Coles’ year of silence, and continued refusal to speak in any detail or be interviewed, is entirely his own choice.

 What he did wasn’t illegal, was it?

 Nobody can justify what was done to the women deceived into relationships.
 The Metropolitan Police’s position is that it was:

 ‘abusive, deceitful, manipulative and wrong… these relationships were a violation of the women’s human rights, an abuse of police power and caused significant trauma… They were wrong and were a gross violation of personal dignity and integrity.’

 Whether it amounts to criminal abuse is something that is, as yet, untested in law.
 The Met have forced previous victims to settle out of court.
 Jessica’s civil claim is underway, and the Met’s criminal investigation is pending.